DataDog/documentation/content/en/getting_started/application/_index.md

 * Synchronous mousing across all graphs in a [screenboard][15].
 * Vertical bars are events in the context of the metric.
-* Click & drag on a graph to zoom-in on a particular time-frame.
+* Click & drag on a graph to zoom in on a particular timeframe.
-* As you hover over the graph the event stream moves with you.
+* As you hover over the graph, the event stream moves with you.
 * Display by zone, host, or total usage.
-* We expose the JSON editor of the graph allowing for [arithmetic][16] and [functions][17] to be applied to metrics.
+* Datadog exposes the JSON editor of the graph allowing for [arithmetic][16] and [functions][17] to be applied to metrics.
 * Share a graph snapshot that appears in the stream; clicking on that snapshot returns you to the original dashboard (via the camera in the upper right of a graph).
 * Graphs can be embedded in an iframe, giving a 3rd party a live graph without access to your data or any other information (via the pencil in the upper right of a graph).

 ## Monitoring